demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/README.md

 This is the Digital Guardian ARC event collector integration for XSIAM.
-This integration was integrated and tested with version xx of DigitalGuardianARCEventCollector
+This integration was integrated and tested with version 3.10.0 of DigitalGuardianARCEventCollector

 ## Configure Digital Guardian ARC Event Collector on Cortex XSOAR